NOTE: if you’d like to follow along with the R-based demo in class, click here for an R-script that contains all of the code blocks in this lecture.

 }

-my.ttest <- t.test.permutation() # use default values for all function arguments
+mytest <- ttest_permutation(reshape_df) # use default values for all function arguments

-Let’s imagine we want to compare different predictor variables in terms of how strong the relationship is with a response variable.
-In this case, we will use the coefficient of determination (\(R^2\)) as a measure of how good a predictor is.
-However, we want to be able to say that one predictor is definitively better than another one – for that, we would like a confidence interval around the \(R^2\) value.
+What if we want to compare different predictor variables in terms of how strong the relationship is with a response variable.
+In this case, we might choose to use the coefficient of determination (\(R^2\)) as a measure of how “good” a predictor is.
+However, we want to be able to put a confidence interval around the \(R^2\) value.

-But… none of the standard R packages provides a confidence interval for the \(R^2\) value… What do do???
+But… no standard R package provides a confidence interval for the \(R^2\) value… What to do??

 Let’s use the “trees” dataset provided in base R: